acromarti01/e-commerce-back-end-repo/README.md

 ## Usage

-To run the application use node index.js
+To run the application use npm start

 ## License